wlsf82/EngageSphere/docs/TestCases.md

 ## `find-cypress-specs`

-The above lists of test cases where created with the [`find-cypress-specs`](https://www.npmjs.com/package/find-cypress-specs) library, using the below commands:
+The above lists of test cases were created with the [`find-cypress-specs`](https://www.npmjs.com/package/find-cypress-specs) library, using the below commands:

 ```sh
 npx find-cypress-specs --names # Get the list of all e2e tests